-In June 2020, DOJ updated the False Claims Act penalties to a range of $11,665 to $23,331.
-False Claims Act penalties are mandatory for each violation of the law.
+In June, DOJ updated the 2020 False Claims Act penalties to a range of $11,665 to $23,331.
+False Claims Act penalties are mandatory for each separate violation of the law.
 A single fraudulent scheme can involve thousands of violations.
-So, total penalties assessments can run to the millions or tens of millions of dollars.
+So, total 2020 False Claims Act penalties assessments can run to the millions or tens of millions of dollars.

-Whistleblowers and even other lawyers mistakenly think that the False Claims Act limits penalties to $10,000.
-Often this leads them to ignore the possibility of penalties when valuing a case.
-But in 2020, they run much higher.
+Whistleblowers and even other lawyers mistakenly think that the False Claims Act limits the penalty to $10,000.
+Often this leads them to ignore penalties when valuing a case.

 The False Claims Act, 31 U.S.C. §§ 3729, provides that anyone who violates the law “is liable to the United States Government for a civil penalty of not less than $5,000 and not more than $10,000, . . . plus 3 times the amount of damages.”
 But how does that apply in practice?

-The False Claims Act imposes a penalty for each violation of the statute.
+The FCA imposes a separate penalty for each violation of the statute.
 These penalties can add up considerably.
 In some cases, courts have awarded thousands or even tens of thousands of penalties.
 This can result in tens or even hundreds of millions of dollars in False Claims Act Penalties awards.

 The 1986 law set penalties at $5000 to $10,000 per violation.
 Later federal law changed these amounts to account for inflation.
-Now federal agencies are responsible for updating the penalties annually.
+Moreover, it made federal agencies responsible for updating the penalties annually.